 In the B2C market, the buyer is usually the person who is going to use the product.
 This doesn’t always apply to B2B, because, as mentioned already, many people are involved in the purchase of larger B2B products.
 To ease the decision that has to be made you’ll have to address different stakeholders in your web copy.
 Define who your stakeholders are and make sure to provide all of them with the necessary information, whether that’s the staff who will use the equipment, the technician, IT, finance, the manager or the director.

 So your site will need quite a bit of information.
 Remember that, compared to B2C purchases, there is less emotional involvement with the purchase of a product or a service.
-This means that you need to communicate solutions, rather than the beauty and the esthetic value of the product.
+This means that you need to communicate solutions, rather than the beauty and the aesthetic value of the product.

 2. The complexity of products and services